petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 POST /_snapshot/test_backup/snapshot_1/_restore
 ```

-If you need to restore the data from a snapshot index into an existing index, restore the index with a different name, then reindex the data into the existing index.
+If you need to restore the data from a snapshot index into an existing index, restore the index with a different name, then re-index the data into the existing index.
 To limit the restore command to specific indexes, use the `indices` option.
 Rename the restored index using the `rename_pattern` and `rename_replacement` options:

 ```bash
 POST /_snapshot/test_backup/snapshot_1/_restore